enso-org/enso-archive/doc/syntax/specification/syntax.md

 Additionally, lambdas in Enso have the following properties:

+- The lambda introduces a new scope shared by the left and right operands.
 - The left operand introduces a pattern context.
-- The right operand introduces a new scope.
 - If a lambda occurs in a pattern context, its left-hand-side identifiers are introduced into the scope targeted by the outer pattern context.
 For example, the following is valid `(a -> b) -> a.default + b`.